DataBiosphere/azul/CONTRIBUTING.rst

 PR dependencies
 ---------------

-* We use Zenhub dependencies between PRs to define constraints on the order in which they can be merged into ``develop``.
+* We use ZenHub dependencies between PRs to define constraints on the order in which they can be merged into ``develop``.
 If PR ``#3`` blocks ``#4``, then ``#3`` must be merged before ``#4``.
 Issues must not block PRs and PRs must not block issues.
-The only express relation we use between issues and PRs is Zenhub's *Link to issue* feature.
+The only express relation we use between issues and PRs is ZenHub's *Link to issue* feature.
 Note that an explicit dependency between two issues implies a dependency between the PRs linked to the issues: if issue ``#1`` blocks issue ``#2`` and PR ``#3`` is linked to ``#1`` while PR ``#4`` is linked to ``#2``, then PR ``#4`` must be merged after ``#3``.